mrdmnd/portunus/README.md

 ## Installation

-Policygen is comprised of a few major components
+Policygen is comprised of a few major components:

 1) a distributed, CPU-powered RPC simulation service, for evaluating policy networks against a minimal simulation engine (sort of like SIMC).
 The idea is to scale this horizontally, with as many copies of the simulation